dev-bootcamp-2019/final-project-nathalie-ckc/avoiding_common_attacks.md

 the contract level, using "require()" statements.
 Stop bad data before it even gets to try to interact with the blockchain.
 For example, the Admin role enters strings.
 An improvement would be to limit the length of the string in the UI.

+* Run security analysis tools and find out what vulnerabilities I wasn't aware of.